How To Use Eufy S1 Pro Breast Pump

 If you’re experiencing a loss of suction, reduced milk output, or noticing signs of wear on your pump parts—especially the soft silicone components—it’s a good idea to inspect and replace them.
 Worn or stretched parts can impact your pump’s performance and overall hygiene.

-Eufy recommends replacing silicone parts like duckbill valves and diaphragms every 1–3 months, depending on how frequently you pump.
+For regular pumping, silicone parts like duckbill valves and diaphragms typically need replacing every 1–3 months, depending on frequency of use and cleaning method.
 Other components should be swapped out as needed based on visible damage or wear.

 You can learn more in my full guide on replacing breast pump parts.